mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 where `<field>` can be any of the following `[SeriesDescription|NumImages|SeriesNumber|SequenceName|Modality|StudyDescription|Manufacturer|ManufacturerModelName|PatientID|PatientName|ClassifyTypes]`.

 Notice: It is now possible to reference any DICOM tag of an image.
 In order to support this feature an 'ALL'-section has been added for each series that contains the DICOM tags of the first image of each series.
+An arbitrary tag can be referenced using the '(0000,0000)' notation of group and tag.

 ### Select use-case: training a model